FenrirWolf4566/observability/README.md

 * `client_random`: a docker host used to constantly send `GET` requests to the python server with a random time (between 0 and 4 seconds),
 * `client_ddos`: another docker host which send `GET` requests to the same python server but without cooldown (really simple DDOS simulation),
 * `server`: docker host running a python server containing  opentelemetry, its role is to intercept GET requests from clients, transform them to "trace" and then forward (POST) them to the "controller" (`tracer`),
-* `tracer`: docker host with another python server used to intercer "traces" and print them on the terminal.
+* `tracer`: docker host with another python server used to intercer "traces" and register them in a csv file.

 ![opentelemetry_architecture](./assets/opentelemetry_architecture.png)